Embedding is a task specific lower dimensional vector representation of data like a word, image, document, or an user.

 - knowledge graph (KG) e.g. Wikidata: each node is specific fruit (flowering) vs fruit (food)

-- KG is an imperfect tradeoff between database and training data samples
+- KG is a tradeoff between database and training data samples

 - Wikipedia and the internet are something between knowledge graph and set of documents